Amine4seller/zero-trust-network-project/projet d'integration/README.md

 - Tailscale IP access in browser

 ---
+## Dev Environment
+This project includes a `.devcontainer` configuration for VS Code.
+It sets up the environment automatically with all required tools.

+To use it:
+1. Open the project in VS Code
+2. Install the **Dev Containers** extension
+3. Click **Reopen in Container** when prompted
+---

 ## Conclusion
 Cloudflare is useful for exposing services to the public securely.
 Tailscale is useful for private and secure communication between devices.
 Both avoid opening ports and improve security.